carbon-language/carbon-lang/libcxx/docs/DesignDocs/FileTimeType.rst

 to come close to having the same range.

 This begs the question, is the range problem "really a problem"?
-Sane usages of file time stamps shouldn't exceed +/- 300, so should we care to support it?
+Sane usages of file time stamps shouldn't exceed +/- 300 years, so should we care to support it?

 I believe the answer is yes.
 We're not designing the filesystem time API, we're providing glorified C++ wrappers for it.
 If the underlying API supports a value, then we should too.
 Our wrappers should not place artificial restrictions on users that are not present in the underlying filesystem.

-Additionally, having a smaller range that the underlying filesystem forces the implementation to report ``value_too_large`` errors when it encounters a time point that it can't represent.
+Having a smaller range that the underlying filesystem forces the implementation to report ``value_too_large`` errors when it encounters a time point that it can't represent.
 This can cause the call to ``last_write_time`` to throw in cases where the user was confident the call should succeed.
 (See below)